caseif/Topaz/README.md

 will initialize all tables required by Topaz.
 Future updates may alter the database structure, in which case patch scripts will be added to the same directory.

+## Developing

+For convenience, a `watch.sh` script has been provided in the root of the repository.
+This script will run continuously and compile TypeScript and SCSS sources automatically.
+Note that this script will not create a distribution archive, and is restricted to compiling these sources.

 ## Planned Features

 Below is a non-exhaustive list of features I would like to implement in Topaz.
 This list may change with time and not